Carreau/phd-dissertation/parts/cells.rst

 Matthew D. Welch :cite:`Goley2006` for  a longer nger review about the Arp2/3 complex.

-The network formed by Arp2/3 is called a branched network, and is in particular found at the leading edge of the cell, and it is such a network is present in the bead system we will study hereafter.
+The network formed by Arp2/3 is called a dentritic network, and is in particular found at the leading edge of the cell, and it is such a network is present in the bead system we will study hereafter.